 The map here shows black areas where the killer bears have been sighted.

 I do stress that this is only hear say and no actual proof of a sighting has been formally recorded.

-The dropbear has never been sighted crossing roads or highways however the predominance of signage suggests that wandering too far into the bush either side of the road could present a rather nasty surprise.
+The animal has never been sighted crossing roads or highways however the predominance of signage suggests, that wandering too far into the bush, either side of the road, could present a rather nasty surprise.

-There are several deterrants that have been suggested to help prevent the drop bear from landing on your head as you wander through the bush.
+There are several deterrants that have been suggested to help prevent the this terrifying animal from landing on your head as you wander through the bush.
 These are ...